khf118/CarND-PID-Controller/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+## Details

+PID Controller stands for proportional–integral–derivative controller.
+The P sets the output in proportion to the error.
+This alone causes overshooting and oscillating around the set point.
+The D parameter measures the change in error and helps to reduce the overshoot.
+The I parameter measures the persisted errors over time.

+For setting the hyperparameters, I used this manual approach:

+Set all gains to zero.
+Increase the P gain until the response to a disturbance is steady oscillation.
+Increase the D gain until the the oscillations go away (i.e. it's critically damped).
+Repeat steps 2 and 3 until increasing the D gain does not stop the oscillations.
+Set P and D to the last stable values.
+Increase the I gain until it brings you to the setpoint with the number of oscillations desired